Signatures of asymmetry: Gravitational wave memory and the parity violation

-In \ref{fig:N+Nx}, we plot ${\cal N}_+/h_\oplus$ and ${\cal N}_\times/h_\oplus$ as a function of source redshift $z_0$ for three different values of $\Delta$.
-From the figure, we observe that for all values of $\Delta$, the ICM signal increases monotonically with source redshift.
-This is consistent with the understanding that, while individual GWs weaken with redshift, the cumulative contributions of successive GWs over cosmological timescales lead to an overall growth in the GW memory signal~\cite{Boybeyi:2024aax,Chakraborty:2024ars}.
-To further understand, in \ref{fig:N+diffNx}, we plot the difference in ICM between the two polarizations (for the same $\varphi$) as a function of source redshift $z_0$.
-While the figures show a very tiny difference for $\Delta = 10^{-3}$, even for $\Delta = 10^{-2}$, the difference is significant.
-Hence, we see that the next-generation GW detectors can give stringent constraints on the parity-violating parameter $\alpha$.
+To elucidate its consequence, \ref{fig:N+diffNx} illustrates the difference in the ICM between the plus and cross polarizations as a function of source redshift $z_0$, for a fixed azimuthal angle $\varphi$.
+While the figure reveals a negligible difference for $\Delta = 10^{-3}$, a noticable and significant disparity emerges even at $\Delta = 10^{-2}$.
+This demonstrates the potential of next-generation GW detectors to impose stringent constraints on the parity-violating coupling parameter $\alpha$.
+The behavior of the ICM for individual polarizations ($+$ and $\times$) is detailed in appendix \eqref{sec:appendix-C}.

-These results highlight the observable differences that next-generation detectors will be able to detect, and directly imply the following: The observed difference in ICM between the two polarizations provides a unique and direct probe of parity violation in the gravitational sector, a phenomenon absent in standard GR.
-This polarization-dependent effect, a direct consequence of the parity-violating parameter $\alpha$, allows us to place stringent constraints on this parameter and explore the fundamental nature of gravity over cosmological distances.
-The sensitivity of next-generation GW detectors like ET and CE to even small differences in ICM, as shown in our results, opens up new avenues for testing fundamental physics and exploring the cosmological implications of parity violation.
+These results highlight the observable distinctions in the ICM between the two polarizations that will be accessible to next-generation GW detectors, directly implying the following: The measured difference in ICM between the plus and cross polarizations offers a unique and direct probe of parity violation within the gravitational sector, a phenomenon absent in standard GR.
+This polarization-dependent effect, a direct consequence of the parity-violating parameter $\alpha$ inherent to dCS gravity, enables the establishment of stringent constraints on this parameter and the exploration of the fundamental nature of gravity across cosmological scales.
+The inherent sensitivity of next-generation gravitational wave detectors, like CE and ET to even small difference in ICM, as shown in our results, opens up new avenues for testing fundamental physics and investigating the cosmological implications of parity violation.

-The next decade heralds a transformative era for GW cosmology, presenting a unique and independent avenue for exploring the universe.
+{\em Cosmological implications\textemdash}The next decade heralds a transformative era for GW cosmology, presenting a unique and independent avenue for exploring the universe.
 As demonstrated in this work, GW memory stands out as a particularly potent observable, especially in the context of parity-violating theories.
 While the analysis till now has been restricted to $\Lambda$CDM, it is possible to extend the analysis for generic cosmological model~\cite{Liu:2008-MNRAS,Bargiacchi:2021-QSO-BAO:CPL}):